 Employers should ensure they have implemented winter health and safety measures such as plowing, salting, and maintaining parking lots and walkways, installing slip-resistant tape in stairwells, placing carpets in entryways to avoid excessive water, and providing outdoor workers with all necessary equipment.

 Seasonal mental health concerns

-With daylight saving time in place and the first official day of winter fast approaching, it is likely that some of your employees may experience symptoms of Seasonal Affective Disorder (SAD).
+With daylight saving time in place and the first official day of winter fast approaching, it’s important to keep in mind that some of your employees may experience symptoms of Seasonal Affective Disorder (SAD).

 SAD is a type of depression that is related to changes in seasons.
 It is most prevalent in the fall and winter months.
-Employers should watch for signs of depression or burnout in staff.
-You should ensure you have mental health resources and Employee Assistance Programs in place to help.
+Employers should watch for signs of depression or burnout in staff and ensure they have mental health resources and Employee Assistance Programs in place to help.

-Many employees may be struggling with grief, loss, stress, social isolation, and depression.
+While the holidays are a time of celebration and reunion for many, at this time of year, there are also employees who may be struggling with stress, social isolation, and depression.
 It is important that employers are inclusive, understanding, flexible and communicative.
 This will help ensure your staff finds healthy coping mechanisms and is able to take care of their mental health.